Usage Guide#

 anira::ContextConfig

 Optional: The configuration structure that defines the context across all anira instances.
-Here you can define the behaviour of the thread pool, such as specifying the number of threads.
+Here you can define the behaviour of the thread pool, such as the number of threads and how idle threads wait for new work (see anira::WaitStrategy), as well as the log level of anira and its backends (see anira::LogLevel).

 Start by specifying your model configuration using anira::InferenceConfig.
 This includes the model path, input/output shapes, and other critical settings that match the requirements of your model.